John Rawls: U.S. Army service (1943–1946)

+Following the surrender of Japan, Rawls became part of General MacArthur's occupying army and was promoted to sergeant.
+But he became disillusioned with the military when he saw the aftermath of the atomic blast in Hiroshima.
+Rawls later refused an order to discipline a fellow soldier, "believing no punishment was justified", and was "demoted back to a private".
+By January 1946, Rawls was disenchanted with the Army and left military service.

+Professorship

 After returning to the United States, in the fall of 1953, Rawls became an assistant professor at Cornell University, joining his mentor Norman Malcolm in the philosophy department.
 Three years later Rawls received tenure at Cornell.
-During the 1959–60 academic year, Rawls was a visiting professor at Harvard, and he was appointed in 1960 as a professor in the humanities division at MIT.
+During the 1959–60 academic year he was a visiting professor at Harvard University, and he was appointed in 1960 as a professor in the humanities division at MIT.
 Two years later, he returned to Harvard as a professor of philosophy, and he remained there until reaching mandatory retirement age in 1991.

 In 1962, he achieved a tenured position at MIT.
-That same year, he moved to Harvard University, where he taught for almost forty years and where he trained some of the leading contemporary figures in moral and political philosophy, including Sibyl A. Schwarzenbach, Thomas Nagel, Allan Gibbard, Onora O'Neill, Adrian Piper, Arnold Davidson, Elizabeth S. Anderson, Christine Korsgaard, Susan Neiman, Claudia Card, Rainer Forst, Thomas Pogge, T. M. Scanlon, Barbara Herman, Joshua Cohen, Thomas E. Hill Jr., Gurcharan Das, Andreas Teuber, Henry S. Richardson, Nancy Sherman, Samuel Freeman and Paul Weithman.
+That same year, he moved to Harvard, where he taught for almost forty years and where he trained some of the leading contemporary figures in moral and political philosophy, including Sibyl A. Schwarzenbach, Thomas Nagel, Allan Gibbard, Onora O'Neill, Adrian Piper, Arnold Davidson, Elizabeth S. Anderson, Christine Korsgaard, Susan Neiman, Claudia Card, Rainer Forst, Thomas Pogge, T. M. Scanlon, Barbara Herman, Joshua Cohen, Thomas E. Hill Jr., Gurcharan Das, Andreas Teuber, Henry S. Richardson, Nancy Sherman, Samuel Freeman and Paul Weithman.
 He held the James Bryant Conant University Professorship at Harvard.

 Rawls was, for a time, a member of the Mont Pèlerin Society.
 He was put forward for membership by Milton Friedman in 1968, and withdrew from the society three years later, just before his A Theory of Justice was published.

 Later life

 Rawls rarely gave interviews and, having both a stutter (which he attributed to the deaths of two of his brothers, who died through infections contracted from Rawls) and a "bat-like horror of the limelight", did not become a public intellectual despite his fame.
 He instead remained committed mainly to his academic and family life.

 In 1995, he had the first of several strokes, severely impeding his ability to continue to work.
 He was nevertheless able to complete The Law of Peoples, the most complete statement of his views on international justice.
 Published in 2001 shortly before his death was Justice as Fairness: A Restatement, a response to criticisms of A Theory of Justice.

+Death

 Rawls died from heart failure at his home in Lexington, Massachusetts, on November 24, 2002, at age 81.
 He was buried at the Mount Auburn Cemetery in Massachusetts.
-He was survived by his wife, four children, and four grandchildren.